-Leeds Arts University and Duke Studios are delighted to offer recent graduates the chance to start a new business, or transfer a growing business, through our provision of a multidisciplinary creative space at Duke Studios.
+Leeds Arts University and Duke Studios are delighted to offer recent graduates the chance to start a new business, or transfer a growing business for six months in a multidisciplinary, creative space at Duke Studios.

 Duke Studios is a creative co-working studio space in the heart of the unofficial cultural quarter of Leeds.
 It’s primarily suited to ‘clean’ screen-based activities such as digital media and design.
 The space is available to a recent graduate for six months.
 With the space comes a package of up to 8 hours’ business mentoring per month, provided by creative industry professionals.
 The mentoring will take place during normal working hours.

 This is a great opportunity to integrate with the wider creative community in the city and to support graduates to develop their skills within a professional working environment.

 This opportunity is only open to Leeds Arts University undergraduate degree alumni who graduated in the last five years with an undergraduate or postgraduate degree.
 The space can accommodate up to 3 people and is open to all disciplines, although more suited to quiet, clean, screen-based work or making.